PooyehA/Deep-LASI/docs/source/documentation.rst

 The next photo shows an example of region selection for both green and red channels.
 Here the FRET efficiency trace gets the selection until the first bleaching step, and this region will be added to the FRET histogram in the end.

-The correction factors calculated from each trace are in the **FRET contol** box on the lower right corner.
+The correction factors calculated from each trace are in the **FRET control** box on the lower right corner.
 If a trace is not suitable for calculating the correction factors, then the median value of the whole data set would be applied on that.

 .. image:: ./../figures/documents/Fig_21_Correction_Factor_Table.png
    :width: 300